lapidus/edgedb/docs/intro/schema.rst

 Object types
 ------------

 Object types are analogous to tables in SQL.
-The can contain **properties**—which can correspond to any scalar type— and **links**—which correspond to other object types.
+They can contain **properties**—which can correspond to any scalar type— and **links**—which correspond to other object types.